CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 Different versions of  signals and  tissue probabilities profiles are displayed

 - true and noisy,
-- subject individual and averaged,
+- individual subject and group averaged,
 - smoothed with Gaussian kernel and tissue-weighted

 ### Discrepancy measurement